Introduction to PassFort’s terms

 There are two profile types: individual profiles, which are used for people, and company profiles, which are used for companies.

-The profile’s type determines the kind of details stored about the customer/applicant.
-For example, individual profiles have a date of birth while company profiles have an incorporation date.
+The profile’s type determines the kind of details stored about the customer/applicant (e.g. individual profiles have a date of birth while company profiles have an incorporation date), the type of tasks the profile's product applications can have, and the type of checks that can be run on the applications.
+But all profiles, regardless of type, go through the same product application onboarding and monitoring processes.

 The rules used to evaluate the risk level of a profile's application.